Sync internals

 There are actually 2 tables that are maintained in Avni for entities that have been either created or changed.
 These are

-At the end of sync, a sync telemetry entry is pushed to the server.
+At the end of sync, a sync telemetry entries are pushed to the server.

 The EntitySyncStatus table keeps a pointer of each kind of entity to be synced and the last time it was synced.
 This helps the sync process to start from where it left off last time.
 Rows will contain the entity type (Subject, Encounter etc), the specific entity type (Individual, Household, ANC etc. essentially the subject type, program or encounter type) and the last sync time.